 Only thereafter you should consider Where to Get a Dog and related concerns.

-So let's address here the key question: How to choose a dog that's right for you?
+So first let's address here the key question: How to choose a dog that's right for you?

 The following topics should get your attention:

 - Am I the right person and have the right environment for this dog breed?

 Let's briefly look at all of these areas individually.
 As always, more insight is in the world-renowned MYGERMANSHEPHERD PERIODICAL.
 Today you may subscribe for free.